What is a pharmacy benefit manager (PBM)?

 How do PBMs make money?
 Revenue streams explained.

 PBMs earn revenue through multiple streams—some transparent, others opaque and misaligned with client interests.
-Traditional PBMs inflate list prices, steer members into their own pharmacies, and manipulate rebate structures to make "savings" appear larger while costs keep rising.
+Traditional PBMs inflate list prices, steer members into their own pharmacies and manipulate rebate structures to make "savings" appear larger while costs keep rising.

-Rebates & manufacturer fees.
+Rebates and manufacturer fees.

-Pharmaceutical manufacturers pay PBMs rebates and fees to secure favorable formulary placement.
+Pharmaceutical manufacturers pay PBMs rebates to secure favorable formulary placement.
 These payments create powerful incentives to favor high-rebate medications over lower-cost alternatives.
 In traditional PBM contracts, a significant portion of rebates may be retained rather than passed through to the plan sponsor.

 Spread pricing.